Bernie Finn: US Politics

+Covid

 In February 2021 Finn, addressing the Reignite Democracy Australia Facebook group, criticised the COVID-19 pandemic lockdown measures imposed by the Victorian government, saying that maybe they were about hardline socialists' dislike of small businesses.

+Abortion

 In May 2022, Finn expressed on Facebook that he is “praying” for abortion to be banned in Australia, following the release of the SCOTUS draft decision written by Justice Samuel Alito in Dobbs (19-1392).

 Personal life

 Before entering Parliament, Finn was a small businessman, broadcaster and a media and ministerial adviser to Chris Pearce.
 He is married with six children.